element-hq/element-web/README.md

 You can configure the app by copying `config.sample.json` to `config.json` and customising it:

-For a good example, see https://riot.im/develop/config.json
+For a good example, see https://riot.im/develop/config.json.

+1. `default_server_name` sets the default server name to use for authentication.
+   This will trigger Riot to ask `https://<server_name>/.well-known/matrix/client` for the homeserver and identity server URLs to use.
+This is the recommended approach for setting a default server.
+However, it is also possible to use the following to directly configure each of the URLs:
-1. `default_hs_url` is the default homeserver url.
+   * `default_hs_url` sets the default homeserver URL.
-1. `default_is_url` is the default identity server url (this is the server used for verifying third party identifiers like email addresses).
+   * `default_is_url` sets the default identity server URL (this is the server used for verifying third party identifiers like email addresses).
 If this is blank, registering with an email address, adding an email address to your account, or inviting users via email address will not work.
 Matrix identity servers are very simple web services which map third party identifiers (currently only email addresses) to matrix IDs: see http://matrix.org/docs/spec/identity_service/unstable.html for more details.
 Currently the only public matrix identity servers are https://matrix.org and https://vector.im.
-In future identity servers will be decentralised.
+In the future, identity servers will be decentralised.
+   * Riot will report an error if you accidentally configure both `default_server_name` _and_ `default_hs_url` since it's unclear which should take priority.
 1. `features`: Lookup of optional features that may be `enable`d, `disable`d, or exposed to the user in the `labs` section of settings.
 The available optional experimental features vary from release to release.